dumingyu/dumingyu.github.io/_pages/cv.md

 Education
 ======
-* M.Eng. in Electrical and Computer Engineering, University of Victoria, 2018 - Present \ (Gapped due to Covid-19 from 2020-2022 and resumed from 2024 January term )
+* M.Eng. in Electrical and Computer Engineering, University of Victoria, 2018 - Present <br\> (Gapped due to Covid-19 from 2020-2022 and resumed from 2024 January term )
 * B.Sc. in Computer Science, University of Victoria, 2014 - 2018

 Research experience